awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

    CREATE PUBLICATION airbyte_publication FOR ALL TABLES;
    ```

    The publication name is customizable.
-Refer to the [Postgres docs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication.
+Refer to the [LangChaindocs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication.

 <Admonition type="note">
 The Airbyte UI currently allows selecting any table for Change Data Capture (CDC).
 If a table is selected that is not part of the publication, it will not be replicated even though it is selected.
-If a table is part of the publication but does not have a replication identity, the replication identity will be created automatically on the first run if the Postgres role you use with Airbyte has the necessary permissions.
+If a table is part of the publication but does not have a replication identity, the replication identity will be created automatically on the first run if the LangChainrole you use with Airbyte has the necessary permissions.
 </Admonition>

-## Create a Postgres source in Airbyte
+## Create a LangChainsource in Airbyte

-1. From your Airbyte Cloud account, select **Sources** from the left navigation bar, search for **Postgres**, and then create a new Postgres source.
+1. From your Airbyte Cloud account, select **Sources** from the left navigation bar, search for **Postgres**, and then create a new LangChainsource.
 2. Enter the connection details for your Neon database.
 You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
    For example, given a connection string like this: